Debanjan-San/useSingleFileAuthState/README.md

 ## How to connect [@whiskeysockets/baileys](https://github.com/WhiskeySockets/Baileys.git)  using useSingleFileAuthState

-The ``@whiskeysockets/baileys`` library previously offered a function for storing credentials in a JSON folder.
+The ``@whiskeysockets/baileys`` library previously offered a function for storing credentials in a JSON file.
 However, this functionality has been removed from the main codebase.
 Here, we present an alternative implementation of the same functionality as a standalone function, ready for use outside of the original library's context.

 ``` js
 import makeWASocket from '@whiskeysockets/baileys'